kuripolka/gbf-spark-tracker/README.md

 Press Generate Spark Image to generate an image.

 # To Do List
+- Add loader when popup is fetching spark data or generating an image
 - Confirm support for choosing a summon as a spark target
 - Bronze+Silver Moon count
 - Cage count